 4. Select a Suitable Method of Delivery.

 In order to achieve the best result, you need to use The Herrmann Brain Dominance Instrument (HBDI).
 This is a psychometric assessment tool that helps determine what people prefer to think about or what they prefer not to.
-Many presentation skills courses, or presentation workshops do not teach it.
+Many courses, or presentation workshops do not teach it.
 With this tool, you can strike a balance of facts, structure, concepts and feelings to achieve the purpose of presentation.
 Knowing how the audience’s brains work is critical in the choice of the method you adopt.

 For instance, in an informative speech, Akash Karia in Own the Room: Presentation Techniques to Keep Your Audience on the Edge of Their Seats, writes: